PGM-Lab/InferPy/docs/notes/guidebayesian.rst

 The weights of these layers are drawn from distributions whose posteriors are calculated using variational inference.
 For more details, check the official `tfp documentation <https://www.tensorflow.org/probability/api_docs/python/tfp/layers/dense_variational>`_.
-For its usage, we simply need to include the in a InferPy Sequential model ``inf.layers.Sequential`` as follows.
+For its usage, we simply need to include them in an InferPy Sequential model ``inf.layers.Sequential`` as follows.